 During its service on the Western Front, the regiment won four Victoria Crosses (VC) and fought in many battles including Mons (1914), First Ypres (1914), Festubert (1915), Loos (1915), Somme (1916), Passchendaele (1917), Cambrai (1917), the German Spring Offensive (1918) and the Sambre (1914).

-One of its wartime officers was Jack Kipling, son of Rudyard Kipling.
-Despite initially being rejected because of his poor eyesight, Jack was allowed to join up after his father intervened.
-In September 1915, Jack was killed at Loos and his body was never found.
-These events inspired his devastated father to write the poem ‘My Boy Jack’.
+One of its wartime officers was John Kipling, son of Rudyard Kipling.
+Despite initially being rejected because of his poor eyesight, John was allowed to join up after his father intervened.
+In September 1915, John was killed at Loos and his body was never found.

 In 1919-20, the unit was caught up in the troubles over the partition and independence of Ireland.
 Some of its personnel were accused of supplying weapons and equipment to Irish Republican forces.